Griffith College Legal Debating Competition 2020

 The teams that reach the final will be informed before lunch.

-The final two teams will have one hour to prepare their debate, the motion being
+The final two teams will have one hour to prepare their debate, the motion will be on the topic of

 The opposition and proposition will be decided on the day.